California gull: Description

-They are migratory, most moving to the Pacific coast in winter.
-It is only then that this bird is regularly found in western California.

 Behavior

 These birds forage in flight or pick up objects while swimming, walking or wading.
 They mainly eat insects, fish and the eggs and young of other birds, especially ducklings.
-Opportunistic feeders, they also scavenge at garbage dumps, marinas and docks.
+Opportunistic feeders, California gulls often can be seen scavenging at garbage dumps, marinas and docks.
+They may follow fishing boats and plows in fields for insects stirred up by this activity.
 They frequently beg for food at public beaches, parks and other locations where people will hand feed them.
-They have been known to steal food directly from people at picnics and outdoor restaurants.
-They may follow fishing boats or plows in fields for insects stirred up by this activity.
+They have been known to steal food from people at picnics and outdoor restaurants.

 California gulls are also known to eat various vegetables and fruits, particularly cherries.
-As a result, it may be regarded as a crop pest.
+As a result, in some areas it may be regarded as a crop pest.

 State bird

-This is the state bird of Utah, remembered for assisting Mormon settlers in dealing with a plague of Mormon crickets.
+The California gull is the state bird of Utah, remembered for assisting Mormon settlers in dealing with a plague of Mormon crickets.
 A monument in Salt Lake City commemorates this event, known as the "Miracle of the Gulls".